HERE WE ARE

 What?!

 People keep quoting these last few lines ("We do expect...") as if to insist that SJS was on his A-game right to the end.
 But I'm not sure "a little latte later / got a lotta latte" is really any more or less clever than "the puddle where the poodle did the piddle," which for almost 40 years now has elicited as many groans as giggles.
-I'm more tickled by the exchange with Claudia, her impatient demands and the waiter's polite refusals simultaneous-to-the-syllable (mocha), or nearly so (latte), as he crisply vetoes each component of her order en route to the presumable punchline that they're out of literally everything.
+I'm more tickled by the exchange with Claudia, her impatient demands and the waiter's polite refusals simultaneous-to-the-syllable (mocha), or nearly so (latte), as he crisply vetoes each component of her order en route to the presumable punchline that Café Everything is fresh out of everything.
 (Also, following both voices through the drum-tight scansion of these few lines makes my brain hurt so good).

 Meanwhile, the other lyric that keeps getting quoted (it's cited in three of the four directly-linked reviews above, though not in the NPR piece) blends keen wit with sidelong insight, in what might just qualify as top-drawer Sondheim: